khayden73/hotel-app-poc/README.md

 ### TODO

+- [ ] Add date selection, guests in the global context, like actual hotel apps do
+- [ ] Add hotel inventory with dates available so only available hotels are shown
+- [ ] update pricing model
 - [ ] Add better UI/UX with eye for responsiveness and accessibility
 - [ ] Add tests
 - [ ] Add CI/CD